INVESTIGATING SNOW – Mini Case Study for Climate Detectives

 We are all intricately interconnected to our Earth – from the trees that provide us with oxygen, to the natural sources that shape our landscape.
 ESA’s Earth observation programme is at the forefront of monitoring...

-Brief description In this set of three activities, students will learn how ocean circulation has an impact on climate.
-In...
+Brief description In this set of three activities, students will do hands-on experiments and learn how to interpret satellite images...